oraz/bookmarksMenu/README.md

 - middle-click on folder to open all bookmarks from the folder
 - right-click to open context menu

-On options panel you can choose which folder or bookmarks to show.
+On the options page you can choose which folder or bookmarks to show.

+Go to [Chrome Web Store](https://chromewebstore.google.com/detail/bookmarks-menu/bjbofdpkcfmhnppokcmjcoecfjahildn) to install the extension

 ## Screenshots
 ![first screenshot](screenshots/bookmarks-menu.png)